better-internet/radworks-docs/docs/using-radicle/overview.md

 Within the same project, two people will have subjective (and often diverging views), but *your* view of the project becomes the sum of all other views of the project.
-This means that when you find and follow a project on Radicle, you don't just replicate the maintainer's view of the project, but all other contributor's views as well.
 Conceptually, the project becomes decentralized among the many views of it's maintainers and contributors, instead of being confined to the control of a small group of people with read/write access.